cxl-micron-reskit/famfs/kmod/famfs.rst

 Introduction
 ============
-Compute Express Link (CXL) creates a mechanism for disaggregated memory.
+Compute Express Link (CXL) creates a mechanism for disaggregated or fabric-attached memory (FAM).
 This poses some interesing challenges in cases where any form of memory sharing can take place.
 Sharing can be serial or concurrent - serial being that one host initializes the memory and then another host acquires non-concurrent access.
 In all sharing cases, the contents must be preserved as appropriate when hosts gain and lose access.
 We use the term "shared" here to include both the sequential and current cases.

 Famfs creates a mechanism for multiple hosts to use data in shared memory, by giving it a file system interface.
 With famfs, any app that understands files (whch is all of them, right?) can access data sets in shared memory.

-The famfs kernel file system is part the famfs framework that provides a scale-out file-oriented interface to shared fabric-attached memory (FAM).
+The famfs kernel file system is part the famfs framework; a library and cli in user space handle metadata and direct the famfs kernel module to instantiate files that map to specific memory.
-The kernel component of famfs is based on ramfs, with added fs-dax suport.
-A famfs file system is administered from user space by the libfamfs framework.

 Famfs does not attempt to solve concurrency or coherency problems for apps, although it does solve these problems in regard to its own data structures.